imixs/open-bpmn/README.md

 # Build and Run

+The project provides a shell script to build and start the frontend and backend components.

 To build the complete project run

-    $ ./build.sh
+    $ ./devi -build-all

 This will build the server module with maven and the client modules with yarn.

-The script finally automatically starts the application.
+To start the frontend and backend component run

+    $ ./devi -start-all

 The Application can be started from a Web Browser

     http://localhost:3000/

-**Note:** When you have installed Open-BPMN as an Extension in your VS-Code platform, you need to disable the extension before you start development!

 ## Locally build for Development